 \subsection{Forcing and sampling}

-Using the expression introduced in Eq. \ref{eq:disturb}, a second forcing vector $\pmb f_w$ is built following the procedure introduced by \citet{haderSimulatingNaturalTransition2018}.
+Using the expression introduced in Eq.~\ref{eq:disturb}, a second forcing vector $\pmb f_w$ is built following the procedure introduced by \citet{haderSimulatingNaturalTransition2018}.
 A spatio-temporal white noise is constructed by introducing a random pressure field at each point of the grid, giving the following definition for the forcing term with the uniform probability distribution $\mathbf{U}$.

 The forcing is also restricted to a volume $\pmb \phi_f$ close to the inlet.
 The same volume used for the steady streaks is employed.
 For the numerical scheme to properly capture the injected energy and propagate it downstream, the white-noise field is updated every 20 iterations of the solver.
-With this procedure, the excited frequency range largely contains the instabilities of interest, ensuring that the white-noise is indeed forcing all the different instabilities discussed in Sec. \ref{sec:2d-lst}.
-It should be added, that as the dynamics are linearised, the choice of the forcing amplitude is here arbitrary and has been chosen to be $A_f=10^{-1}$.
+With this procedure, the excited frequency range largely contains the instabilities of interest, ensuring that the white-noise is indeed forcing all the instabilities discussed in Sec.~\ref{sec:2d-lst}.
+It should be added, that as the dynamics are linearised, no non-linear dynamics can emerge.
+Therefore, the choice of the forcing amplitude is arbitrary and has been chosen to be $A_f=10^{-1}$.

-The white noise forcing is applied on all three streaky baseflows.
-After a transient corresponding to approximately two and a half flow through the domain, the system reaches a statistically stationary state.
-Then, a sampling of the unsteady dynamics is performed in time for the full domain volume.
+The white noise forcing is applied to the three streaky baseflows.
+After a transient corresponding to convection over twice the domain length, the system reaches a statistically stationary state.
+A sampling of the unsteady dynamics is then performed in time for the full domain volume.
 The sampling rate is determined based on the instability of the highest frequency to be captured.
-For this flow, it has been chosen to be the first harmonic of the second Mack mode in time.
+For this flow, it has been chosen to be the first frequency harmonic of the second Mack mode.
 Knowing that the highest frequency attained by the MM family for this flat plate flow at the inlet conditions is $f_{MM}=0.2975$, its first harmonic would have a frequency of $2f_{MM}=0.595$.
-Therefore, to satisfy the Nyquist criterion, the sampling frequency is chosen as being $f_s = 1.3$.
-The flow is sampled for $1300$ convective times $t_c = \delta_0/u_\infty$, resulting in $N_t = 1300$ domain snapshots at this frequency, leading to a state vector constituted of the successive discrete solutions $\pmb q'_i, \ i \in [1, N_t]$ for the full domain,
+Therefore, to satisfy the Nyquist criterion, the sampling frequency is chosen as $f_s = 1.3$.
+The flow is sampled for $1300$ convective times $t_c = \delta_0/u_\infty$, resulting in $N_t = 1300$ domain snapshots, leading to a state vector constituted of the successive discrete solutions $\pmb q'_i, \ i \in [1, N_t]$ for the full domain,